-Alfonza Knight is in his eighth season with the Cardinals and fourth as the team's scout in the Southeast region of the country.
+Alfonza Knight enters his seventh season with the Cardinals and third as the team's scout in the Southeast region of the country.

 He originally joined the team's scouting department in June, 2014.
-After working as a scouting assistant for three years, Knight was promoted in May, 2017 to the Cardinals representative with the National Football Scouting service before being elevated to his current position in May, 2018 the Tennessee Titans in 2012 before working for two years with the Senior Bowl (2013-14) where he helped create the preseason watch list of college seniors and evaluated potential invitees to the annual college all-star game in Mobile, AL.
+After working as a scouting assistant for three years, Knight was promoted in May, 2017 to the Cardinals representative with the National Football Scouting service before being promoted to his current position in May, 2018

+Knight began his career as an intern with the equipment staff of the Tennessee Titans in 2012 before working for two years with the Senior Bowl (2013-14) where he helped create the preseason watch list of college seniors and evaluated potential invitees to the annual college all-star game in Mobile, AL.